With clarity and concision comes confidence with your business storytelling

-“Thank you,” I said thank you and naturally asked, “What’s your story?”
+“Thank you,” I said and naturally asked, “What’s your story?”

 He glanced down at my pushing the button for the 17th floor.
 Like a game show contestant knowing the clock was running, the dapper professional launched into his elevator pitch.

 Breathlessly, he told me about being in sales.
 Why he liked his company.
 Wasn’t sure what the future held.
 Wondered if they needed a better story, etc.

 He was winging it when he could’ve been winning it with a concise one-floor elevator pitch.

 I’d arrived.
 He still had four more floors to go to reach his room and the conclusion of his story.